 Careers in Forensic Science

-Forensic science has grown to include a number of different technologies and specializations, and that means there is a wide variety of career opportunities available to forensic science graduates.
-Your forensic science background may prepare you for a career as a:
+Forensic science has grown to include a number of different technologies and specializations, which means a wide variety of career opportunities available to forensic science graduates.
+Your forensic science background can prepare you for a career as a:

 - Fingerprint criminalist